 After the student has selected the course, they are taken to the Course landing page.

-This page will contain learning materials, a library of pre-recorded videos, related materials section, grades, and a timeline with the student's progress.
+This page will contain learning materials, a library of pre-recorded videos, a related materials section, grades, and a timeline with the student’s progress.

 It’s also handy to add a FAQ section at the end of a Course page where your students will receive answers on the most popular questions, and/or browse related articles.

 Notifications will keep students engaged.
 You can send notifications right to the students’ browsers, or to their emails.
 If you consider developing a mobile app version of your platform, you can also send push notifications to their mobile devices.

 Your goal here is to provide essential updates but not to become annoying.
 For example, the platform can notify students about the beginning of the course, upcoming payments, new courses on topics relevant to students, and so on.